 - Permanent Work

-Suppose you need embroidery for a clothing brand.
-In other words, the logo, emblem, or any other kind of artwork is supposed to stay on the clothes or accessories permanently.
-Direct embroidery is an ideal option in this case.
-Although you can opt to get custom embroidered patches made and then attach them on the intended surface, direct embroidery gives off a bespoke feel on expensive clothing.
+If you need embroidery for a clothing brand, where the logo, emblem, or artwork is supposed to stay on the clothes permanently, direct embroidery is an ideal option.
+You can also get custom embroidered patches made and attach them on the intended surface, but direct embroidery gives off a bespoke feel on premium clothing that patches cannot fully replicate.

 - Well-Attached

-You don’t have to worry about direct embroidery coming off.
+You do not have to worry about direct embroidery coming off.
 Embroidered patches can come off if not applied properly.
-So, rather than handing out patches for a promotional event and leaving it up to people to apply it however they please, you can hand out T-shirts/caps/other stuff with direct embroidery for more effective marketing.
+So, rather than handing out patches for a promotional event and leaving it up to people to apply them however they please, you can hand out shirts, caps, or other items with direct embroidery for more effective marketing.

 Need Custom Embroidered Patches?